a close up of a computer screen with a triangle pattern

 A note on the salary data in this table:

-We know LatAm rates inside and out—that’s our specialty.
+We know LatAm rates inside and out because that's our specialty.

-The figures for other regions in this table are based on external averages pulled from reputable sources like Glassdoor, Indeed, and SalaryExpert.
+The figures for other regions in this table are based on external averages from reputable sources such as Glassdoor, Indeed, and SalaryExpert.

-But here’s the thing: those numbers often blend contractor rates (which tend to be higher to account for lack of benefits and time off) with full-time employee salaries.
-That means they can skew high or lack nuance (e.g., be based on only a handful of “reported” salaries).
+It’s important to note that those numbers often blend contractor rates (which tend to be higher to account for lack of benefits and time off) with full-time employee salaries.
+This results in numbers that skew high or lack nuance (e.g., are based on only a handful of "reported" salaries).

 What we can say with confidence is this:

-- Latin America offers the most balanced value—significant savings plus strong overlap with US time zones, English proficiency, and cultural alignment.
+• Latin America offers the most balanced values with significant savings plus strong overlap with US time zones, English proficiency, and cultural alignment.

 This is the pattern we see again and again in our own hiring data, our salary guide, and every market report we track.